jxxcarlson/elm-blackbox/README.md

 Changing what the `elm-bb` command does is as simple as changing black boxes and recompiling.
-Just make sure that your imported module  exposes a `transform` function as above, and also a string `helpText`.
+Just make sure that you import your module as `Blackbox` and that it exposes a `transform` function as above, and also a string `helpText`.